polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/basic-dapp/part-2-query-balances.md

 }, [addresses, api.query.balances.freeBalance, setBalances]);
 ```

 We call `api.query.balances.freeBalance.multi` and pass our array of addresses, the callback then receives an array of results.
 From there we create an object with `reduce` that contains the address and balance of each account.
 This object is what we will persist in the state.

-Displaying the accounts with their balance is now easy, we will map through our list of addresses and display the names and balances.
+Displaying the accounts with their balances is now easy.
+We will map through our list of addresses and display the names and balances.

 ```js
   return (